Paul Vallely CMG FRSA

-He has written a number of books the latest of which is Pope Francis - Untying the Knots - The Struggle for the Sould of Catholicism.
+He has written a number of books the latest of which is Pope Francis - The Struggle for the Soul of Catholicism.
 Others include Pope Francis - Untying the Knots and Bad Samaritans: First World Ethics and Third World Debt and Promised Lands, a study of land reform in the Philippines, Brazil and Eritrea.
 He is the editor of The New Politics: Catholic Social Teaching for the 21st century and A Place of Redemption: a Christian approach to punishment and prison.

 Paul Vallely was created a Companion of St Michael and St George (CMG) "for services to journalism and to the developing world" in the Queen’s Birthday Honours on 17 June 2006.